Stonewall riots: Impact and recognition

-Individual states continue to battle with homophobia.
-The Missouri Senate passed a measure its supporters characterize as a religious freedom bill that could change the state's constitution despite Democrats' objections and their 39-hour filibuster.
-This bill allows the "protection of certain religious organizations and individuals from being penalized by the state because of their sincere religious beliefs or practices concerning marriage between two persons of the same sex" discriminating against homosexual patronage.

 Obama also referenced the Stonewall riots in a call for full equality during his second inaugural address on January 21, 2013:

 We, the people, declare today that the most evident of truths—that all of us are created equal—is the star that guides us still; just as it guided our forebears through Seneca Falls and Selma and Stonewall ...
 Our journey is not complete until our gay brothers and sisters are treated like anyone else under the law—for if we are truly created equal, then surely the love we commit to one another must be equal as well.

 This was a historic moment: the first time that a president mentioned gay rights or the word "gay" in an inaugural address.

-In 2014, a marker dedicated to the Stonewall riots was included in the Legacy Walk, an outdoor public display in Chicago celebrating LGBT history and people.

-Throughout June 2019, Stonewall 50 – WorldPride NYC 2019, produced by Heritage of Pride in partnership with the I Love New York program's LGBT division, took place in New York to commemorate the 50th anniversary of the Stonewall uprising.
+Throughout June 2019, Stonewall 50 – WorldPride NYC 2019, produced by Heritage of Pride in partnership with the I Love New York program's LGBTQ division, took place in New York to commemorate the 50th anniversary of the Stonewall uprising.
 The final official estimate included 5 million visitors attending in Manhattan alone, making it the largest LGBTQ celebration in history.
 June is traditionally Pride month in New York City and worldwide, and the events were held under the auspices of the annual NYC Pride March.
-An apology from New York City Police Commissioner James P. O'Neill, on June 6, 2019, coincided with WorldPride being celebrated in New York City.
-O'Neill apologized on behalf of the NYPD for the actions of its officers at the Stonewall uprising in 1969.
+On June 6, 2019, coinciding with WorldPride being celebrated in New York City, Police Commissioner James P. O'Neill apologized on behalf of the NYPD for the actions of its officers at the Stonewall uprising.

-The official 50th anniversary commemoration of the Stonewall Uprising occurred on June 28 on Christopher Street in front of Stonewall Inn.
+The official 50th-anniversary commemoration of the Stonewall Uprising occurred on June 28, 2019, on Christopher Street in front of Stonewall Inn.
 The official commemoration was themed as a rally, in reference to the original rallies in front of Stonewall Inn in 1969.
 Speakers at this event included mayor Bill De Blasio, senator Kirsten Gillibrand, congressman Jerry Nadler, American activist X González, and global activist Rémy Bonny.

+Also in June 2019, to coincide with the fifty-year anniversary of the Stonewall riots, steps at the Franklin D. Roosevelt Four Freedoms Park were turned into the largest LGBTQ pride flag.
+The rainbow-decorated 12 × 100 ft staircase Ascend With Pride was installed June 14–30.

-In 2019, Paris, France, officially named a square in the Marais district as Place des Émeutes-de-Stonewall (Stonewall Riots Place).
+Also in 2019, Paris, France, officially named a square in the Marais district as Place des Émeutes-de-Stonewall (Stonewall Riots Place).